 The original elm beams were restored and the roof removed for essential maintenance on rotten sections, all the while protecting the clay tiles for re-use.
 Polished concrete flooring and repointed exposed stone walls compliment the more modernist stylings of the owners.

 This homeowner chose to remodel this previously renovated barn in Nottinghamshire and put right the inappropriate work that had been done before.
 The condemned roof was repaired and a large glazed section installed to create a light-filled living area.

-8. Derelict Barn to Eco Friendly Home
+29. Transforming a Derelict Barn to Eco Friendly Home

 Careful attention has been paid to the original structure, with stone left exposed throughout the interiors.
 Paired with a simple white colour scheme and an abundance of natural finishes, the essence of the barn has been maintained.

 The owners of this barn were given the chance to return to the family farm where they grew up by converting a collection of agricultural buildings into a beautiful home.